23 - 30 April 2022 Kitesurf Wave Clinic

 You've got to love Ireland - if you've ever been to the Emerald isle you'll know what we mean and agree: Nowhere else offers such a welcoming, friendly crowd of people, who'll greet you in the friendliest way, no matter if you meet them in the line-up, at the beach or in the pub after your session.
 The nature and overall scenery is sheer breathtaking and last but not least: These incredible conditions on the water, the waves, the power..!
 Everyone who hasn't been: Check out the video below to get an idea of what to expect.

-After years of talking about it, it was in fall 2015 that everything finally just came together: We were able combine Mark&Sanja's local knowledge with Marc's clincis to offer a guided tour and an intensive wave coaching for kiting in waves at the westcoast of Ireland.
-And as customers, coach and organizers enjoyed the trip alike we decided to have another go at it in spring 2017 - this time held in English.
+After years of talking about it, it was in fall 2015 that everything finally just came together: We were able combine Mark&Sanja's local knowledge with Marc's clincs to offer a guided tour and an intensive wave coaching for kiting in waves at the westcoast of Ireland.
+And as customers, coach and organizers enjoyed the trip alike we decided to continue offering Irish venues - held in English.

-Join us from 1st to 8th of April 2017 for an intensive wave coaching combined with an adventurous trip along the west coast of Ireland.
+Join us from 17th to 24th of April 2021 for an intensive wave coaching in the Brandon Bay.

-We'll start off our journey with four days of stationary, very intensive wave riding clinic.
+We'll be at home in a house overlooking the bay and footsteps away from the beach for the intensive wave riding clinic.
 The coaching implements live support on the water with instant feedback, theory sessions and daily video analysis to help you to focusing on the small and big mistakes you're doing - as well as help your general progression.

 While conditions and spots in Ireland are amazing - they are also fickle.
 Ireland has massive tides and it is not rare that a spot that used to work great a year ago isn't working at all a year later.
 To be at the right place at the right time we're happy to be able to rely on a crew of locals who know every part of the island and leave no wave unridden.
 Find below right a video as an example of what Marcs team mates on the island there are up to.